 3. Super-Intensive Arabic Courses

 Finally, our super-intensive courses are designed for students who are looking for an accelerated Arabic course in a completely immersive, high-intensity classroom setting.
-Super-intensive Arabic courses are conducted 5 days a week at 6 lesson hours* of instruction per day, totalling approximately 30 lesson hours* per week.
-We recommend those studying less than a month enroll in this program.
+Super-intensive Arabic courses are conducted 5 days a week at 6 lesson hours* of instruction per day, totaling approximately 30 lesson hours* per week.
+We recommend those studying for less than a month enroll in this program.

 * Please note that 1 lesson hour = 45 minutes.